ducarme/springable/docs/creating_the_spring_model_csv_file.md

 * `<node index>` is the index of the second node, following the first node along the chain,
 * `<node index>` is the index of the third node following the second node along the chain,
 * `<node index>` ... etc.
-* `<mechanical behavior>` is the mechanical behavior of the line spring.
-To specify a **linear** line spring, the mechanical behavior is simply the **spring constant** (positive float), that is the slope of its tension-displacement curve.
+* `<mechanical behavior>` is the mechanical behavior of the path spring.
+To specify a **linear** path spring, the mechanical behavior is simply the **spring constant** (positive float), that is the slope of its tension-displacement curve.
-* `[natural length]` is the natural length of the line spring (float).
+* `[natural length]` is the natural length of the path spring (float).
-It is an optional parameter; if not provided the natural length of the line spring will automatically be set to the length defined by the n nodes as created in the `NODES` section.
+It is an optional parameter; if not provided the natural length of the path spring will automatically be set to the length defined by the n nodes as created in the `NODES` section.